nanoporetech/modkit/book/src/intro_extract.md

 called on that read.
 For example, if you have a `A+a.` MM tag, and there are `A` bases in the read for which there aren't base modification calls (identifiable as non-0s in the MM tag) will be rows where the `mod_code` is `a` and the `mod_qual` is 0.0.

+## Note on non-primary alignments
+If a valid `MN` tag is found, secondary and supplementary alignments can be output in the `modkit extract` tables above.
+See [troubleshooting](./troubleshooting.md) for details on how to get valid `MN` tags.
+To have non-primary alignments appear in the output, the `--allow-non-primary` flag must be passed.
+By default, the primary alignment will have all base modification information contained on the read, including soft-clipped and unaligned read positions.
+If the `--mapped-only` flag is used, soft clipped sections of the read will not be included.
+For secondary and supplementary alignments, soft-clipped positions are not repeated.
+See [advanced usage](./advanced_usage.md) for more details.

 ## Example usages: